Introduction to French Literary Classics

 Background material:

-Students are expected advance their knowledge of French literary history from the 16th to the 19th century.
-Material on the individual authors may be found e.g. in literary histories, encyclopaedias and introductions to the works on the curriculum.
+Students are expected advance their knowledge of French literary history from the 17th to the 20th century.
+Material on the individual authors may be found e.g. in literary histories, encyclopedias and annotations to the works on the curriculum.

 In connection with teaching, the students receive suggestions for supplementary reading in literary theory.

-The reading list will be made available by 1 July.
+The reading list will be made available by 1 Jun for the fall semester, and 1 Dec for the spring semester.